 We use ESLint for linting our sources.
 You can run eslint across the sources by running the script command

 Even if you have push rights on the gitthermal/thermal repository, you should create a personal fork and create feature branches there when you need them.
 This keeps the main repository clean and your personal workflow cruft out of sight.

 To enable us to quickly review and accept your pull requests, always create one pull request per issue and link the issue in the pull request.
 Never merge multiple requests in one unless they have the same root cause.
-Be sure to follow our Coding Guidelines and keep code changes as small as possible.
+Be sure to follow our Coding Guidelines (still work in progress 😅) and keep code changes as small as possible.
 Avoid pure formatting changes to code that has not been modified otherwise.
 Pull requests should contain tests whenever possible.